-If you want soft golden sand then St Tropez is the place to be.
-Here is a selection of the best beaches in and around St Tropez…
+If you want soft, golden sand then St Tropez is the place to be.
+The best beaches in and around St Tropez, include…

 Unwind on the soft golden sand of France's most infamous beach, where topless sunbathing is common practice.

 Go swimming, waterskiing and wakeboarding.
 Watch people cruise past while you enjoy a refreshing drink or snack at one of the many beachfront bars and cafés.